nobikaze/media-server-installer/README.md

 ---

+### 📖 Why Media Servers Matter in 2025

+Self-hosting a media server is more than just convenience; it’s a **cultural and philosophical statement** about the way we interact with digital content.
+In a world where large corporations increasingly dictate how, when, and where we consume media, a personal media server restores **agency and autonomy** to the individual.
+Instead of being at the mercy of subscription services that rotate catalogs monthly, self-hosters curate their own collections, ensuring permanence, stability, and freedom.

+From a technical standpoint, a media server is an excellent case study in **distributed systems**: it involves storage optimization, network management, data redundancy, and container orchestration.
+It becomes a personal lab where abstract concepts like reverse proxies, certificate management, or bandwidth shaping turn into practical, lived experiences.

+From a sustainability angle, self-hosting fosters **digital stewardship**.
+By reusing old hardware and optimizing for direct play, one reduces reliance on sprawling server farms that consume enormous amounts of energy.
+The philosophy aligns with the principles of the **degrowth movement in technology** — doing more with less, reducing waste, and encouraging mindful consumption.

+And on the human level?
+Media servers embody the **joy of ownership**.
+When you stream a film from Jellyfin that you personally archived, you engage with media in a deeper, more meaningful way.
+You are not a renter in someone else’s ecosystem; you are the custodian of your own library, a digital archivist preserving culture for yourself and those you care about.

+---

+### 📚 Long-Form Technical Deep Dive: Automation and Declarative Infrastructure

+At its core, `msi.sh` operates on the principle of **infrastructure-as-code**.
+While larger organizations rely on tools like Terraform, Ansible, or Kubernetes, this project demonstrates that the same philosophy can be scaled down to the homelab.
+The installer defines not just *what* should be running (e.g., Sonarr, Radarr, Jellyfin), but also *how* those services interconnect.

+This declarative approach has several key advantages:

+1. **Idempotence** – Running the script multiple times should lead to the same stable outcome, avoiding the "works on my machine" problem.
+2. **Reproducibility** – A user can destroy and recreate their setup without worrying about drift.
+The configuration is encoded in a version-controlled repository, not scattered across undocumented shell commands.
+3. **Portability** – Because the stack is containerized, the same script can deploy on bare-metal servers, VMs, or even cloud instances with minimal modification.
+4. **Transparency** – Unlike black-box installers, `msi.sh` is entirely open and inspectable, teaching users how things *actually work*.

+This reflects a broader shift in computing: moving from artisanal, hand-crafted server setups toward automated, self-documenting infrastructure.
+What enterprises achieve with DevOps pipelines, the self-hoster achieves with a single script.

+---

+### 🌍 The Social Impact of Self-Hosting

+We often treat self-hosting as a purely technical pursuit, but it has **social and political implications**.
+By running your own media server, you reduce reliance on centralized platforms that track behavior, monetize attention, and enforce censorship.
+This aligns with the philosophy of the **decentralized web**, where individuals reclaim power from gatekeepers.

+A future with millions of self-hosted nodes creates a more **resilient internet**: if one service disappears, knowledge and culture persist elsewhere.
+In this way, even a single Jellyfin box in someone’s basement contributes to the broader vision of a **federated, user-owned digital commons**.

+---

+### 🧠 A Note on Learning by Doing

+Perhaps the most important feature of `msi.sh` is not the software it installs, but the **learning pathway** it creates.
+Each user who runs the script steps into the world of:

+* Docker container management
+* Linux networking
+* Systemd services
+* Security principles like SSH tunneling and firewalls
+* Automation workflows

+The installer lowers the barrier to entry, but it also leaves enough room for curiosity.
+Once you’ve got a media server running, you might ask: *What else can I self-host?* That question is the spark that fuels homelabs, side projects, and even future careers in DevOps, SRE, and system architecture.

+---

 ## 📦 Overview

 `msi.sh` simplifies and automates the setup of a full-featured media stack on Linux systems.
 It configures: